Anne V Massey

 Cornucopia long studs

-These long helical studs with their graceful tapering curves are sculpture to frame your face.
+These long silver spiral earrings with their graceful tapering curves are sculpture to frame your face.
 This is real special event, statement jewellery.
 With their bold yet tasteful organic styling and their silky hammered surface and burnished edges, they will complement your most glamorous or formal choice of apparel.

 - Handmade at my studio in Hove from 100% recycled silver.

-- Available in two colours, silver all over or plated on the inside surface only with lustrous 24 carat yellow gold; or in halllmarked 18 carat gold.
+- Available in three colours, silver all over; plated on the inside surface only with lustrous 24 carat yellow gold; or in halllmarked 18 carat gold.

 - Each stud measures about 4.5cm in length by about 0.7cm at maximum width.

-- Fastened at the back with a recycled Sterling silver butterfly.
+- Fastened at the back with a recycled Sterling silver or 18ct gold butterfly.

 - A wonderful gift for Valentine's Day, Mother's Day, an anniversary, a life milestone, a special birthday or any major celebration.

 - Testimonial: "Thank you so much for the beautiful earrings, the smile on my wife’s face and the sparkle in her eyes is priceless." - Steve P.

 Hammered from flat metal sheet by the ancient technique of anticlastic raising, which makes light, strong structures, these silver spiral earrings, or their gold counterparts, with their sinuous curling shape and softly gleaming finish, are part of the same collection as my Cornucopia pendant, to which they are the perfect complement.
-With the pendant or on their own they will let you feel that you are putting your best foot forward on any big occasion, however glittering.
+With the pendant or on their own the studs will let you feel that you are putting your best foot forward on any big occasion, however glittering.
 They can be kept looking lovely by this simple way of cleaning them.

 Items in stock will normally be sent out within 5 working days; anything made to order in 2-4 weeks.
 Within the UK I send everything out by Royal Mail Special Delivery, at no additional cost to you.
 I will email you with the tracking number after posting.
 For customers outside the UK, I will pay the postage but the buyer will be responsible for any fees, duties or taxes which may be levied for delivery.
 I am currently not posting to countries in the EU due to the complexity of the new rules.